About the Show

 Episode 6 - An Iron-Age Trading Centre, Green Island

-But was it also an industrial heartland?
-Tony Robinson takes the boat to Green Island in the centre of the harbour to investigate what might have been a site of early mass production.
+Poole Harbour was a thriving port in the Iron Age, but could Green Island in the centre of the harbour have been a site of earlier industrial mass production?

 Episode 7 - A Medieval Blast Furnace, Oakamoor

 Was a quiet rural valley in Staffordshire once home to a mass of blacksmiths' furnaces and do they date back even further than the Elizabethan age?

 Episode 8 - Human Footprints on a Mesolithic Foreshore, Goldcliff

 As the beach of the Severn River erodes, it reveals astonishing evidence of some of this country's earliest inhabitants

 Episode 9 - From Iron-Age Rubbish Pits to a Roman Villa, Wittenham